DanielGelfand/3Brown1White/README.md

 3. Create a directory named after your app and then cd into it
     * `mkdir <appname>`
     * `cd <appname>`
-4. Create the <appname>.wsgi file
+4. Change the server name in the <appname>.wsgi file and move it outside of the repo folder to `/var/www/<appname>/`
 5. Clone the repo `git clone https://github.com/DanielGelfand/3Brown1White.git <appname>`
 6. Move into the project repo, rename app.py to __init__.py and install the requirement from requirements.txt
     * `cd appname`
     * `mv app.py __init__.py`
     * `pip3 install -r requirements.txt`
 7. Move to sites-enabled directory with `cd ~/../../etc/apache2/sites-enabled/`
-8. Make a config file with path /etc/apache2/sites-enabled/<appname>.conf
+8. Move config file to /etc/apache2/sites-enabled/
 9. Run `a2ensite <appname>`
 10. Restart the server with `sudo service apache2 restart`
 11. Go to your droplet's ip address on your browser